ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    --data '{ "query": "query read_database { read_database { id balance transactiontime } }" }' \
    http://$VSI_CLOUD_IP/api/bank
    ```
+   {:pre}

-   - The API server will read content from the {{site.data.keyword.cos_short}} and return the results in JSON format.
+   - The API server will read content from the {{site.data.keyword.cos_short}} and return the results in JSON format over the direct endpoint, there is no content in the bucket by default, it should return an empty array.
    ```sh
    curl \
    -X POST \